Consider deploying

 Do you serve resources that you want other sites to embed?
 Perhaps you're running a widely-used CDN?
 Perhaps you're running an in-house CDN for a small suite of related sites?
 Perhaps you own a third-party widget that you want to be used broadly?
 In all these cases, you'll want to make the expectation explicit by adding the following response header to the relevant resources:

-§ CORP and Isolation
+Cross-Origin-Resource-Policy: cross-origin§ CORP and Isolation

 Today, browsers act as though